Contact vs Contactless CAC Readers: A Complete Guide

 • ACS ACR38U

-How Contactless CAC Readers Work
+How Contactless Readers Work

-Common contactless readers include:
+Common contactless readers:

 • HID Omnikey 5427 CK